Frequently Asked Questions

 Traffic calming slows speeding traffic on residential streets without restricting access to them.

-A conceptual traffic calming plan is developed by the homeowners association or other community group and must be approved by at least 60% of the affected residents in the community, endorsed by the board or town council and then approved by VDOT.
+A conceptual traffic calming plan is developed by the homeowners association or other community group and must be approved by at least 60 percent of the affected residents in the community, endorsed by the board or town council and then approved by VDOT.

-The video below discusses various aspects of VDOT’s traffic calming program and demonstrates some of the traffic calming measures available.
+The video below discusses various aspects of VDOT’s traffic calming program and demonstrates some of the measures available.